comake/skl-js-engine/README.md

 Once you have schemas defined for your domain, all you have to do is write code using the Verbs and Nouns in your schema to build your application logic.

+#### Browser support
+To use SKQL Javascript Engine in a browser, you'll need to use a bundling tool such as Webpack, Rollup, Parcel, or Browserify.
+Some bundlers may require a bit of configuration, such as setting browser: true in rollup-plugin-resolve.

 ## How to contribute

 To clone the repo, execute the following commands in your terminal: